testdrivenio/django-aloe-bdd/example_bdd/README.md

       | 2  | brian@example.com | Brian    |
 ```

-Now that you're dealing with friendships between multiple users, you add a couple new user records to the database to start.
+Now that you're dealing with friendships between multiple users, add a couple new user records to the database to start.
 The new scenario clears all entries from a "Friendship" table and creates one new record to define a friendship between Annie and Brian.
 Then it calls an API to retrieve a list of Annie's friends and it confirms that the response data includes Brian.

-The first step you take is to create a `Friendship` model.
+The first step is to create a `Friendship` model.
 It's simple--it just links two users together.

 **example/models.py**